TROVE + THE FUTURE of NEWS

 DESIGNERS

 Our work encompassed the whole cycle of design and not just the interactions.
-Thus, I had the designers' titles changed to Product Designers.
+Thus, I changed the designers' titles to Product Designers.
 Weekly 1:1s were set-up and would occur outside the office when possible.
 Venting was encouraged as a form of catharsis.
-We focused not just on the work but, the designer's career trajectories.
+We focused not just on the work but on the designer'’ career trajectories.
 Conflict management was taught, as were lessons on effective communication in speech, writing, and presentation.

-The designers came to understand that while they all had their specialties and focus, the products belonged to everyone at Trove.
-This made them more receptive to critique and open to collaboration — both inside and outside the design group.
+The designers understood that while they all had their specialties and focus, the products belonged to everyone at Trove.
+This made them more receptive to critique and open to collaboration inside and outside the design group.

 A motivated design group is a productive design group.